How to Retry Failed Python HTTP Requests

 Eugenijus Denisov

-Python’s requests library is widely used for various purposes , chief among them being web scraping.
+Python’s Requests is widely used for various purposes, the most popular one among them being web scraping.
 It’s a simplified version of the built-in HTTP request (urllib) library, making it easier to connect with servers and websites.

 Web scraping projects often utilize requests due to their simplicity and effectiveness.
-It’s also easier to troubleshoot, which is immensely useful as failed requests come up frequently during scraping.
+It’s also easier to troubleshoot, which is immensely useful since failed requests occur frequently during scraping.

 Getting Started With the Requests Library